Phoenix Scholars Program

 - Enroll in three day mini non-credit courses taught by Goucher faculty

 - Enroll in two sessions on “Writing and Bound” designed to be an introduction to college writing and preparation

 - Enroll in two sessions on “Research Methods” designed to introduce students to the research methods and resources in the library

 - Attend various workshops and information sessions

 - Attend events intended to familiarize themselves with campus

 Phoenix includes, but is not limited to:

-- A six-day pre-orientation program for incoming first-year students
+- A two-day pre-orientation program for incoming first-year students

 - Monthly lunches